When scanning anything with your scanner, one of the most important decisions is choosing what dpi (“dots per inch”) to scan with.

 Are You Looking for the Fastest Flatbed Scanners?

 Optical Resolutions vs. Digital

-The Advantage of Having All This Archived Image Resolution
+The Advantage of Having All of This Archived Image Resolution

 In the end, there won't be any benefit to having our entire collection in a digital format if we aren't able to make paper prints from them like we can with our film negatives.
 Just like we need a certain amount of “dpi” to capture images into the computer, we need a certain amount to print them back out to paper.
 The larger the piece of paper you want to print on, the more image resolution you are going to need in your digital files.

-Printers today need on average between 200 and 300 ppi (dpi) of image resolution information to print a high quality image on high quality paper.
+Printers today need, on average, between 200 and 300 ppi (dpi) of image resolution information to print a high-quality image on high-quality paper.
 And I am going to make the assumption that most of us seldom print out a photograph larger than 8×10 inches.
-Which is good, because almost all of the printers out there won't even print larger than 8×10 inches!
+This is good because almost all of the printers out there won't even print larger than 8×10 inches!

 I know you probably hate math as much as the next person, so don't worry – I'll do it for you.
 What this means is that in order to print out a photo on an 8×10″ piece of paper, we need up to a 2400 x 3000 ppi (dpi) image.
 Here's my work: